Texas and California spar over jobs and taxes

 Texas, by contrast, benefited from an energy boom even as the national economy was in recession, and currently boasts a $9 billion surplus.
 Perry wants to change the state constitution to return revenue when the state brings in more than it needs.

-During his swing through California this week, Perry has also likely been talking up Texas’ light regulation - one reason CKE Restaurants Inc is looking to that state for growth.
+During his swing through California this week, Perry will also likely talk up Texas’ light regulation - one reason CKE Restaurants Inc is looking to that state for growth.

 Andrew Puzder, chief executive of CKE, said Perry personally lobbied to try to get the Carpinteria, California-based operator of Carl’s Jr restaurants to plant its headquarters in Texas.